TnTech-ECE/F25_Team5_InductionHeaterController/Reports/Conceptual Design.md

 **Thermal Safety**: The controller will incorporate multiple safety features to prevent overheating of both the workpiece and the device itself.

- - Monitoring the IGBT heatsink temperature and triggering a fault state shutdown if it exceeds 105°C (221°F) [2].
+ - Monitoring the IGBT heatsink temperature and triggering a fault state shutdown if it exceeds 105°C (221°F).

- - Shutting down if the heating surface temperature exceeds 280°F (138°C)[2].
+ - Shutting down if the heating surface temperature exceeds 280°F (138°C).

- - Preventing the workpiece from exceeding 1200°F (649°C) based on an IEEE recommended maximum maintenance temperature for induction heating [21].
+ - Preventing the workpiece from exceeding 1200°F (649°C) based on an IEEE recommended maximum maintenance temperature for induction heating.

 **User Notification**: An important ethical consideration for induction cooktops is the lack of visible heating.
 The controller will address this by providing clear user feedback through an LCD screen and status LEDs, indicating power on, heating activity, and error codes if applicable.
 This ensures users are aware of the system's current state, preventing accidental burns or misuse.